billmcmillin/refine/README.md

 ###The data
 1. In a DRC repository, go to a collection and click 'Export metadata.'
 2. Save in your working directory as 'data/original_data.csv'
+3. The data must be saved in csv format with UTF-8 encoding.
+4. To convert a csv to UTF-8 encoding, you can use the encode-utf8.rb in this repository with ```./encode-utf8.rb infile.csv outfile.csv```

 ###Import
 1. In OR, browse to your file and click 'next.'